 “Oh,” he said, “you didn’t know?”

 It had a window on the far side, two doorways – one on either end – that opened on to the hall, and just enough room for a single bed and a small chest of drawers.
-Dozens of pieces of paper – most of them crumpled into little balls, a tennis shoe, a small pile of clothing were all strewn around the hardwood floor and the unmade bed.
-Corey told us that some of Charley’s friends had helped themselves most of his drawings and the few items with any monetary value, including his air brush.
+Dozens of pieces of paper – most of them crumpled into little balls, a tennis shoe, and a small pile of clothing were all strewn around the hardwood floor and unmade bed.
+Corey told us that some of Charley’s friends had helped themselves to most of his drawings and the few items with any monetary value, including his air brush.

 Standing in the middle of the room I tried to get a sense of my son, but I couldn’t get past the protective bubble I’d encased myself in.
 I felt rushed and compelled to do something, to keep moving, but mostly to block the pain.
 I wish now that I’d asked to be left alone to just sit in that space for a while.
-Instead I gathered what was left of him – a few drawing pads that contained several sketches, a set of paint sticks, some acrylic paints, a handful of brushes and a plastic votive candle holder in the shape of a cross and then it was time to go.
+Instead I gathered what was left of him – a few drawing pads that contained several sketches, a set of paint sticks, some acrylic paints, a handful of brushes and a plastic votive candle holder in the shape of a cross, and then it was time to go.
 I looked over my shoulder as we reached the staircase.
 I desperately wanted some sort of a sign, a glimpse, a whisper … but he wasn’t there.

-Despite the life changing news about the baby I was crying again.
+Despite the life changing news about the baby, I was crying again.
 Wayne reached for my hand and squeezed it periodically throughout the short, somber drive to the funeral home.
 Corey spoke only to give directions.
-As we pulled into the parking lot he pointed to a woman standing next to a parked vehicle and said, “That’s her, that’s Stephanie.”
+As we pulled into the parking lot, he pointed to a woman standing next to a parked vehicle and said, “That’s her, that’s Stephanie.”
 Wayne pulled into a spot near her as I waited impatiently for the car to come to a complete stop.